pixelastic/markdown-preview/README.md

 # markdown-preview

-Displays in a browser window a preview of a markdown file.
-Uses GitHub theming by default.
+Renders a preview of a markdown text in your browser.
+It uses styling similar to GitHub.

 ## Usage